 Once all of the coats have dried completely (the paint should not feel tacky when touched) you can replace the hardware, and then re-attach the door to the frame using the hinge pins.
 Carefully align the hinges while you replace the pins.

-Painting French Doors and Bi-fold Doors
+How Do You Paint French Doors and Bi-fold Doors?

 If you have French doors or bi-fold doors with wooden frames, then you may want to paint those frames to give the doors a new lease of life.
 This can be a slightly intimidating task, because people are nervous about getting paint on the glass surface of the doors.